kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 --- middle

 # Fork
-This draft (moq-transfork-00) is based on moq-transport-03.
+This draft (moq-transfork-00) is a fork of moq-transport-03.
+Much of the concepts, terminology, and motivation are the same, so when sparse on details please consult that draft for now.
+Future versions of moq-transfork will be stand-alone.

+## Motivation
+As one of the authors of the MoqTransport ([moqt]) draft, it pains me to fork the draft.

+I absolutely believe in the motivation and potential of Media over QUIC.
+The layering is phenomenal and addresses many of the problems with current live media protocols.
+I fully support the goals of the working group and the IETF process.

+However, it's clear to me that there's a major problem.
+QUIC is a relatively new network protocol, with many different opinions on how to best utilize it but very few practical implementations.
+And yet we're trying to "standardize" a protocol, attempting to find middle ground where no concrete ground exists.
+In our RUSH to standardize a protocol, the QUICR solutions often lead to WARP in ideals.

+The MoqTransport draft today is intentionally vague, filled with divergent modes/flags, and has few concrete properties that can be relied on.
+I can't in good faith recommend it, let alone implement it, until some of the core issues are addressed.

+This fork is meant to be a constructive alternative, focusing on the implementation instead of a never ending debate on Github issues.
+My hope is that some of these ideas are adopted by the working group and this fork no longer needs to exist.
+In particular, the object model absolutely needs concrete properties achieved via mapping to QUIC.
+But unfortunately, that's been an ongoing debate for years now and there's nothing left to do but fork.

+## Differences
+Conceptually, MoqTransfork aims to be an extension of QUIC.
+The QUIC API and properties are leveraged whenever possible and only extended when necessary.

+This is a summary of the high-level differences between the MoqTransport draft ([moqt]) and this draft.
+Some of these are just personal preference and are not critical, but all are based on years of implementation experience.

-## QUIC Mapping
+### QUIC Mapping
 The most important part of any Media over QUIC protocol is right in the name.
 How do you transfer Media over QUIC?

-QUIC streams provide concrete properties, most importantly that they are ordered/reliable within a stream and unordered/cancellable between streams.
-MoqTransfork extends these properties, adding the ability to filter/prioritize streams (called "groups") via subscriptions.
-An application can build the actual media mapping on top of these well defined properties.
-See the appendix for examples.

-This is not true for MoqTransport, as the properties of the object model are dynamic based on the track's "delivery preference":
+MoqTransport bases the object model on media concepts.
+While it is not explicitly stated, the idea is that:

+- **Object** = Audio/Video Frame
+- **Group** = Group of Pictures
+- **Track** = Audio/Video Track
+- **Track Namespace** = Broadcast

+But how should you transmit a media frame over QUIC?
+The unfortunate answer is: *it depends*.
+That's lead to a variety of "delivery preferences" or modes:

 - QUIC Stream per Track
 - QUIC Stream per Group
 - QUIC Stream per Object
 - QUIC Datagram per Object

+Each of these modes has wildly different properties and behavior, straining the API and the implementation.
-What's worse is that the application can decide to introduce gaps or deliver in any order without negotiation.
+What's worse is that the application can now decide to introduce gaps or deliver objects in any order, removing what few remaining properties existed.
-This all causes a migraine for both the application and implementation as the properties of the transport change on a whim.
-The object model only serves to give the same name to wildly different objects.

-This is the one change that NEEDs to be in MoqTransport.
-Unfortunately, thete has been an ongoing debate for years now and there's nothing left to do but fork.
-The rest of the differences are minor and personal preference.
+An "object" is an "object" in name only.

+MoqTransfork takes a different approach.

+QUIC streams provide concrete properties, most importantly that they are ordered/reliable within a stream and unordered/cancellable between streams.
+These is the primarily building block of any protocol over QUIC.
+MoqTransfork extends these properties, adding the ability to filter/prioritize streams (called "groups") via subscriptions.

+An application builds the actual media mapping on top of these well defined properties.
+There is no expectation that a "group" is a GoP or that an "object" is a frame.
+The application chooses properties, such as subscription and drop boundaries, by splitting a live stream into tracks/groups/objects.
+See the appendix for examples.

+### Subscriber Priorities
+As the original proponent of producer choosen priorities (send order), I'm ashamed to admit that I was wrong.

+The MoqTransport draft contains a `priority` field for each `OBJECT`.
+The idea is that a producer encodes the priority, like `newer > older` and `audio > video`, such that any relays will obey the same scheme.

+Unfortunately, reality is more nuanced.
+This scheme is unable to handle many common use-cases based on the viewer, including:
+- different producers: when subscribed to multiple broadcasts
+- different orders: VOD vs real-time
+- different preferences: muted, language, quality, etc

+MoqTransfork instead delegates priority to the subscriber.
+This is done via a `priority` (between tracks) and `order` (within a track) field within `SUBSCRIBE`.
+The publisher indicates its preference via `INFO` but the subscriber has the final say.

+When deduplicating subscriptions, a relay can resolve conflicts by using the producer's preference.
+That way the viewer's preference is always used for the last hop, but upstream hops might instead use the producer's preference when serving multiple viewers.

-## Byte Offsets
+### Byte Offsets
 When a connection or subscription is severed, it's often desirable to continue right where it left off.

 MoqTransport implements this via subscriptions that can start/end at an object ID within a group.